 Medical Homebound

-The district offers homebound instruction for students who cannot attend school because of accident, illness, or pregnancy.
-To be considered for medical homebound, a licensed physician, licensed mental health professional, nurse practitioner, or physician assistant must complete the Medical Homebound Application certifying that the student is unable to attend school even with transportation but may profit from instruction given in the home or hospital.
-All teachers providing medical homebound instruction hold a valid South Carolina teacher’s certificate.
+The district provides medical homebound instruction to students who are unable to attend school due to an accident, illness, or pregnancy.
+To be considered for services, a licensed physician, nurse practitioner, or physician assistant must complete the Medical Homebound Application, certifying that the student is unable to attend school but may benefit from instruction delivered at home or in a hospital setting.

 Contact